 Make time for questions

 At the end of each tour, give viewers a chance to ask about anything that could be putting them off the property, and do your best to reassure them about any worries.

 - Find out more: viewing a property - our buyer's guide to property viewings will help you understand the types of things a buyer might be checking for.

 When should you use an estate agent?

-If you don't sell your property or gain any interest within 8 to 12 weeks, consider taking the property off the market for a while before putting it back up for sale through an agent.
+If you attempt to sell privately but don't receive any offers within the first couple of months, it might be worth taking the property off the market for a while and then putting it back up for sale with an estate agent.

-When a property has been on the market for a couple of months, buyers can sometimes be reluctant to match the asking price, as they often suspect there is little competition for the property.
+Leaving a gap can be helpful because when a property has been on the market for a couple of months, buyers are less likely to match the asking price as they'll know there's less competition from other buyers.

 Estate agents and private buyers

-If you know of someone who might be interested in buying your property, but still want to put it on the market with an agency, tell your agent (in writing) that you may have a private buyer before you sign the contract.
+If you know of someone who might be interested in buying your property but you want to put it on the market with an agency too, tell your agent in writing that you may have a private buyer before you sign the contract.

-If the private buyer dealing directly with you subsequently purchases your property, you won't have to pay the estate agent's fee.
+That way, if the private buyer dealing directly with you subsequently purchases your property, you shouldn't have to pay the estate agent's fee.